francois-roseberry/tile-engine/README.md

 To be done next :
 - Adjust the zoom level of the camera
+- - Putting it inside a UI
+- Drawing objects larger than 1 tile
+- Reorientation of map's view (north, south, east, west)
 - Changing the cursor to reflect the action
 - Adding a custom Pipeline deserializer to read a tile map
 - Putting two layers on tiles (base and top)
-- Reorientation of map's view (north, south, east, west)
-- Putting it inside a UI

 Eventually, may serve as a basis for a remake of a classic city builder game like Pharaoh